zako-ac/protofish/protofish/protofish.md

 ## Error Handling
 Both sides SHOULD send `Error` message to notify the peer that an error has been occurred.
 Also, `Close` message MAY followed to close the connection due to a critial error.

+## Security Considerations
+A native Protofish implementation is abstract.
+Therefore it has no need to implement security features.
+However, upstream protocol MAY support modern authentication system like mTLS.

 # Conclusion
 This document comprehensively explained the operation of a simple protocol, Protofish.